pellierd/pddl4j/docs/pddl_tutorial.rst

 Defining the problem
 ~~~~~~~~~~~~~~~~~~~~

-Let start by creating the problem file, e.g., ``rsc_problem_easy.pdd``.
+Let start by creating the problem file, e.g., ``rsc_problem_easy.pddl``.
 The problem we wish to define is a simple problem with one
 type of pieces, a single tray, robot and conveyor; two units, a stocker storing this tray at the initial state and a
 processing unit.
 The goal is for the unit to perform three operations (*op10* > *op20* > *op30*) on the tray.